CanastaWiki/Canasta-Documentation/setup.md

   * Database host: `db`
   * Database user: `root`
   * Database password: `mediawiki` (by default; see [Configuration](#Configuration) section)
-* Navigate to the repo directory and run `docker-compose up -d`
+* Navigate to the repo directory and run `docker compose up -d`
 * Visit your wiki at its URL (or `https://localhost` if installed locally)
 * For more info on finishing up your installation, go to the "After installation" section.